-- 1 Institute of Earth Sciences, Heidelberg University, Heidelberg, Germany - 2 Institute of Earth Sciences, University of Tübingen, Tübingen, Germany - 3 Climate and Environmental Physics, Physics Institute, University of Bern, Bern, Switzerland overturning circulation (AMOC) on glacial-interglacial down to millennial scale timescales as observed from deep marine sediments (e.g., Lynch-Stieglitz 2017).
-One example of the sedimentary features of the North Atlantic is the episodic occurrence of distinguished lavers of terrigenous sediments ranging from detrital carbonate to cm-wide clastic rocks in sediments north of 40° N (Ruddiman Belt; Ruddiman 1977).
-These prominent sediment lavers are associated with discharge events of icebergs originated from the Labrador Sea and are known as ice-rafted detritus (IRD) or Heinrich layers (Heinrich 1988; Andrews and Tedesco 1992; Bond et al. 1992; Broecker et al. 1992; Hemming 2004).
-Heinrich layers have been the target of a great amount of studies aiming for understanding their origin, climatic background, and consequence (Heinrich 1988; Andrews and Tedesco 1992; Bond et al. 1992; Broecker et al. 1992; Grousset et al. 2001; Hemming 2004; Rashid and Boyle 2007; Hodell et al. 2008; Bradtmiller et al. 2014; Hodell et al. 2017, Andrews and Voelker 2018).
-Most paleoclimatologic studies agree that Heinrich layers are associated with Heinrich Stadials, climate periods on millennial scales with an extraordinary cold and dry climate.
-Large inputs of freshwater into the North Atlantic are a common feature of Heinrich Stadials (e.g., Duplessy et al. 1992; Clark et al. 2001; Roche et al. 2004).
-Since the North Atlantic region and its adjacent seas are key regions for the AMOC with their deep water formation zones, the AMOC is highly sensitive to abrupt changes by, e.g., freshwater input into the area (McManus et al. 2004).
-One consequence is the reorganization of water mass distributions in the Atlantic during Heinrich Stadials (e.g. Henry et al. 2016).
+39 Changes in the paleoclimate of the North Atlantic region have been related to variations in the Atlantic 40 Meridional Overturning Circulation (AMOC) on glacial-interglacial down to millennial scale timescales 41 as observed from deep marine sediments (e.g. Lynch-Stieglitz, 2017).
+One example of the sedimentary 42 features of the North Atlantic is the episodic occurrence of distinguished layers of terrigenous 43 sediments ranging from detrital carbonate to cm-wide clastic rocks in sediments north of 40°N 44 (Ruddiman Belt; Ruddiman, 1977).
+These prominent sediment layers are associated with discharge-45 events of icebergs originated from the Labrador Sea and are known as Ice Rafted Detritus (IRD) or 46 Heinrich layers (Heinrich, 1988; Andrews and Tedesco, 1992; Bond et al., 1992; Broecker et al., 1992; 47 Hemming, 2004).
+Heinrich layers have been the target of a great amount of studies aiming for understanding their origin, climatic background and consequence (Heinrich, 1988; Andrews and 48 49 Tedesco, 1992; Bond et al., 1992; Broecker et al., 1992; Grousset et al., 2001; Hemming, 2004, Rashid 50 and Boyle, 2007; Hodell et al., 2008; Bradtmiller et al., 2014; Hodell et al., 2017, Andrews and Voelker, 51 2018).
+Most paleoclimatologic studies agree that Heinrich layers are associated with Heinrich Stadials, 52 climate periods on millennial scales with an extraordinary cold and dry climate.
+Large inputs of 53 freshwater into the North Atlantic are a common feature of Heinrich Stadials (e.g. Duplessy et al., 1992; 54 Clark et al., 2001; Roche et al., 2004).
+Since the North Atlantic region and its adjacent seas are key 55 regions for the AMOC with their deep water formation zones, the AMOC is highly sensitive to abrupt 56 changes by e.g. freshwater input into the area (McManus et al., 2004).
+One consequence is the 57 reorganization of water mass distributions in the Atlantic during Heinrich Stadials (e.g. Henry et al., 58 2016).